 To expand the potential target groups of public consultation beyond expert stakeholders, a simple and easily accessible online questionnaire was developed and published via the ICPDR website for stakeholders and the public in all basin languages.
 This questionnaire related to general aspects of the DFRMP Update 2021, seeking to discover knowledge gaps in the general public.
-As such, it also served as an information tool to draw attention to the plan and the other public consultation measures - in particular, the online stakeholder consultation workshop and the opportunity to comment on the plans in writing.
+As such, it also served as an information tool to draw attention to the plan and the other public consultation measures - in particular, the Online Stakeholder Consultation Workshop and the opportunity to comment on the plans in writing.
+In 2021, this questionnaire also contained questions and information pertaining to the DFRM Plan Update 2021.
+While previous years saw two separate DRBMP/DFRMP questionnaires distributed, in 2021 the ICPDR combined the two separate plans into one single questionnaire.
+Combining them was the next logical step, with one workshop planned in 2021 covering both plan updates.
+The questionnaire had a more informative focus this time around, favouring feedback regarding public understanding of and satisfaction with the work over more complicated and openended questions.

-The online questionnaire surveyed opinions about the efficacy of the first DFRMP since 2015, general knowledge about the Danube River Basin and attitudes towards proposed measures from the DFRMP Update 2021... .
+The online questionnaire was made available in ten Danubian languages in addition to English.
+This questionnaire sought input from members of the public living in the Danube River Basin.
+It was designed to be both informative as well as to help to find out more about public perception and knowledge of draft management plans in the River Basin.
+It surveyed opinions about the efficacy of the DFRMP since 2015, general knowledge about the Danube River Basin and attitudes towards proposed measures from the DFRMP Update 2021.